qeryz/AI-GameofHex/README.md

 ### Body
 The board is represented by a graph.
-Each board position corresponds to one node identified by a number and marked with a sign
+Each board position corresponds to one node identified by a number and marked with a sign.
 Signs: '.' = available, 'X' = player1, 'O' = player2.
 There is an edge connecting two nodes if those nodes are neighbor positions in the board.
 There are 4 extra virtual nodes (WEST, EAST, NORTH and SOUTH) connected to nodes of the start and end positions in the board.